ur-tcs/programming-2-ex-9/parallelism/README.md

 Try to identify which different operations the implementations use, and what the safety conditions of those smaller operations are.

-Writing the concrete output on a small symbolic list, e.g. `List(a, b, c)`, can go a long away in identifying general hypotheses to test.
+Writing the concrete output on a small symbolic list, e.g. `List(a, b, c)`, can go a long way in identifying general hypotheses to test.
 </details>